maciejhirsz/kobold/README.md

-# sketch
+# kobold

-Temporary name, very much WIP.
+Very much WIP.

 To see it in action: